 inconsistent with what is generally accepted as good operating practice in the prevailing circumstances.

-A dispute between DBCT Management (or the Operator) and the User in respect of this clause 3.7 may be referred to dispute resolution in accordance with clause 15.
+A dispute between DBCT Management (or the Operator) and the User in respect of this clause 3.6(n) may be referred to dispute resolution in accordance with clause 15.

 PAYMENT OF CHARGES AND ADJUSTMENTS

+Interpretation of Pricing Provisions

+In this Agreement, the following principles of interpretation shall apply:

+for so long as there is a single Terminal Component, the terms and definitions of this Agreement relevant to pricing apply to all Access collectively; and

+where, there are multiple Terminal Components, the terms and definitions of this Undertaking relevant to pricing apply to each Terminal Component separately.

+For the avoidance of doubt, the Access contracted under this Agreement relates to [the Existing Terminal / a Differentiated Expansion].

 Charges payable regardless of remedies

 The charges payable pursuant to this clause 4 must be paid by the User promptly when due, regardless of any remedies which might be available to the User pursuant to clause 13 or otherwise: